 You should make sure that the risk assessment for your business addresses the risks of COVID-19, using this guidance to inform your decisions and control measures.
 The outcome of the risk assessment is to identify sensible measures to control the risks in your workplace.
-Retailers that have been working through the COVID-19 epidemic should ensure that a dynamic risk assessment and management process is employed in line with guidance to integrate any emerging guidance to procedures.

 Key issues for employers